EricGebhart/flickr-fetcher/README.md

 be a component system configuration with a CLI, and new systems with similar needs could use these components as needed.

+_I am currently questioning where the original image file should be fetched._

+ * Fetcher - Sort of makes sense. it can send all the initial data to the database then put the work on the queue.
+ * Database - also makes some sense, if given a new metadata record, go fetch the image and save it.
+ * Worker   - again, when a worker gets a job, if _:original_ is not in the sizes, fetch it, if it is available, get it from the database then continue with creating the other sizes, wrap it all up with a save to the database.

+ If in the database or the worker, resize threads will have to wait on the arrival of the original.
+If the fetcher does it, the original should be there by the time the worker needs it.

+ It feels like more consistent behavior to have it in the worker, since what it is doing is creating new images. _:original_ is just a special case that all others depend on.

+ This makes the fetcher and the database much simpler both in function and in testing.
+ The fetcher actually becomes simpler because it doesn't need to talk to the database at all.
+Only the queue.
+ The complexity of the worker is not overly different nor is testing.

 ### Fetcher

- The fetcher is a simple component which fetches the recent feed, converts it to clojuere data, then retrieves the original images.
+ The job of the fetcher is to get the list of recent image metadata from the flickr feed and convert to clojure data which consists of a list of image metadata records, update them with the desired _resizes_ which may have been passed in by the server.

  If a count is given limit the retrieval to that count.
  The default, like the flickr api should be 100 with a maximum of 500.

-It should give the metadata and the images to the database component.
+ Send the image records to the queue.

  If the fetcher is running in a polling fashion, it should start, on compnonent start, a process (go loop) which watches a